syncfusion/ej2-angular-docs/src/maps/maps/providers/map-provider.md

 The OSM tile server can be changed by setting the tile URL in the [`urlTemplate`](../api/maps/layerSettingsModel/#urltemplate) property.
 For more details about the OSM tile server, refer [here](https://wiki.openstreetmap.org/wiki/Tiles).

-## Zooming and panning
+## Zooming and Panning

-The OSM maps layer can be zoomed and panned.
-Zooming helps to get a closer look at a particular area on a map for in-depth analysis.
-Panning helps to move a map around to focus the targeted area.
+The OSM Maps layer can be zoomed and panned.
+Zooming helps to get a closer look at a particular area on a Maps for in-depth analysis.
+Panning helps to move a Maps around to focus the targeted area.

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}